sameershukla/JavaFPLearning/README.md

 **FunctionalCompositionExample**: Advance and practical example of Currying and PAF.

-### The "types" package includes classes like Tuples and Unit,
+### The "types" package contains types.

-There are 2 Types covered in this Tuple and Unit.
+There are 2 Types covered Tuple and Unit.

 **Tuple**: In functional programming, a tuple is an ordered collection of elements of different types.